Skip to content

 Another cause of point breakage is when the point cost for available rewards is too high, or if there aren’t any low- or mid-tier value rewards in the catalog: only high-value rewards with high price tags.

-Loyalty program point values and earn rates can also differ; for example, some programs may reward 5 points per $1 spent while others offer an even 1 point per $1 spent.
-The amount of points earned per dollar can also be impacted by other factors such as whether members can earn points for engagement activities, referrals, and so on.
+Loyalty program point values and earn rates can also differ; for example, some programs may reward 5 points per $1 spent, while others may offer 1 point per $1 spent.
+The number of points earned per dollar can also be affected by factors such as whether members can earn points for engagement activities, referrals, and so on.

-It is important for companies to find a balance between how many points customers can earn for actions or purchases, and setting the cost of loyalty program rewards.
-If the amount of points needed to redeem for any reward is realistically beyond what a customer can earn, then it will quickly become a problem.
+Companies need to find a balance between how many points customers can earn for actions or purchases, and setting the cost of loyalty program rewards.
+If the number of points required to redeem any reward is realistically beyond what a customer can earn, it will quickly become a problem.

-Customers will quickly become overwhelmed and discouraged at the amount of time and money they need to spend to even get the low-tier rewards -- never mind the top-tier rewards.
+Customers will quickly become overwhelmed and discouraged by the amount of time and money they need to spend just to get the low-tier rewards -- never mind the top-tier rewards.

 Earning & Redeeming Points Is Too Complicated or Requires Too Much Work

-It's part of loyalty program best practices to keep a program design simple and make it easy for customers to use because this helps improve loyalty program performance.
-Member participation rates tank when a loyalty program makes it too difficult to earn points, requires too much effort on the member’s part, or has strict restrictions on how members can use and redeem their points.
+It's part of loyalty program best practices to keep the program design simple and easy for customers to use, as this helps improve loyalty program performance.
+Member participation rates tank when a loyalty program makes it too challenging to earn points, requires too much effort on the member’s part, or imposes strict restrictions on how members can use and redeem their points.

-When earning points becomes too difficult, it can lead to several problems that ultimately undermine the goals of the program.
+When earning points becomes too difficult, it can lead to several problems that ultimately undermine the program's goals.
 Customers may feel discouraged if they perceive that the effort required to accumulate points is disproportionate to the rewards offered.
 This perception can result in decreased participation and lower overall customer engagement with the loyalty program.

-Even if your loyalty program has good enrollment rates initially, there’s a high possibility members will abandon the program soon after enrollment rather than continue to struggle to use it.
+Even if your loyalty program has reasonable enrollment rates initially, there’s a high likelihood members will abandon it soon after enrollment rather than continue struggling to use it.

 The Rewards Are Irrelevant Or Not Valuable Enough